BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 # dnabot

-dnabot contains files and the dnabot package enabling DNA assembly using BASIC on the OpenTrons [(DNA BOT)](http://www.linktopaperonbiorxiv.com).
+dnabot contains files and the dnabot package enabling DNA assembly using BASIC on the OpenTrons (DNA-BOT).

 ## Getting Started